COMMERCIAL LAW

 It is mandatory to provide 5 names when submitting the company registration application.

-A search can be conducted prior to the application for registration to give you an idea if the names you intend are likely to be accepted by the Companies Registry or not; or alternatively, you can find out at the time of registration if the names you have chosen are available for registration.
+An official search can be conducted prior to the application for registration to give you an idea if the names you intend are likely to be accepted by the Companies Registry or not; or alternatively, you can find out at the time of registration if the names you have chosen are available for registration.

 A name will likely be unavailable for registration if it is too similar to a name existing on the register of companies and business names held by the Companies Registry.